mavryk-network/taquito/website/versioned_docs/version-20.0.0/tutorial.md

 ## What is Taquito?

-Taquito is a JavaScript library that makes it easy to interact with the Tezos blockchain.
+Taquito is a JavaScript library that makes it easy to interact with the Mavryk blockchain.
 It is designed to be used in dApps.
 It is also used in some wallets and other tools.
 It is open-source, developed and maintained by ECAD Labs.

-Without Taquito, sending operations to the Tezos blockchain requires you to write a lot of code.
+Without Taquito, sending operations to the Mavryk blockchain requires you to write a lot of code.
 Some of that is to:
 1. Estimate the costs for the operation
 1. Properly encode the operation
 1. Sign the operation